 - I work in corporate finance doing a job I love, but I long for the peace of mind that financial independence allows.

-- I’m a wife to a part time endurance athlete and full time stay-at-home dad.
+- I’m a wife to a full time stay-at-home dad and part time endurance athlete.

 - Together, we are parents to two active toddlers (ages 5 and 3).